lewisemm/checkpoint2/README.md

    ##### 3.4 allocate(person, spaceType)
       * Receives two arguments.
 The first is an object of class Person while the second is a string indicating the type of space to allocate (i.e. can either be 'Office' or 'Living')
       * If the first argument object is of instance Staff, the officeAllocation method is called.
-      * If the first argument object is of instance Fellow, the spaceType argument determines which method (between livingSpaceAllocation and officeAllocation) whill be called.
+      * If the first argument object is of instance Fellow, the spaceType argument determines which method (between livingSpaceAllocation and officeAllocation) will be called.

    ##### 3.5 officeAllocation(person, officeList)
       * Allocates a person at a time to an office space.